 Public services in Wales are continuing to face significant challenges and no single organisation has the answers.
 The Well-being of Future Generations Act requires organisations to use the sustainable development principle to maximise their contribution to the national seven well-being goals.
 Doing this drives public bodies to challenge their practice, work collaboratively, adapt to different cultures and use, collectively, the resources we have in very different ways.
 It is essential that the five ways of working are applied in everything that they do.

-This seminar is aimed at all public bodies, including the following officers:
+This seminar was aimed at all public bodies, including the following officers:

 - Public Services Board coordinators